intentor/adic/README.md

 #### To a Factory

 Binds the key type to a factory.
-The factory must implement `Intentor.Adic.IFactory` interface.
+The factory must implement `Adic.IFactory` interface.

 ```cs
 container.Bind<InterfaceType>.ToFactory(factoryInstance);